psibi/tldr-hs/README.md

-  -L,--language LOCALE     Preferred language for the page returned COMMAND                  name of the command -a,--about               About this program
+  -L,--language LOCALE     Preferred language for the page returned COMMAND                  name of the command -a,--about               About this program --auto-update-interval DAYS
+                           Perform an automatic update if the cache is older than DAYS
 ```

 Or a much better example of the usage: